Jadeveon Clowney said to be lowering asking price as Titans publicly express interest

 A couple of reports Wednesday seemed to indicate some potential movement, though not all of it necessarily good for the chances of Clowney staying in Seattle.

-Specifically, Tennessee Titans general manager Jon Robinson told reporters during a conference call Wednesday that the team had been in touch with Clowney’s representatives and were “working through some things” with him.
-Tennessee has long been regarded as a team potentially interested in Clowney and Robinson’s on-the-record statement confirmed it.
+Specifically, Tennessee Titans general manager Jon Robinson told reporters during a conference call Wednesday that the team had talked with Clowney’s representatives, confirming previous reports that the team is interested in him.

+“We have touched based with Clowney’s representation, too, and just trying to see and navigate and work through where that one might be,” Robinson said.

 As Robinson spoke, a report from Dianna Russini of ESPN stated that Clowney may be easing off on his asking price of $20 million a year or more to the $17-18 million range.